This tip provides resources on how to interpret student course evaluations and use student feedback to reflect on and improve your teaching.

 Preparing to read the feedback

-• Don’t get upset by the few offensive comments from disgruntled students–
+- Don’t get upset by the few offensive comments from disgruntled students – they happen.

 For more information on student evaluations, see these resources from University of Virginia’s Center for Teaching Excellence: